Lutfur Rahman Khan

-Lutfur Rahman Khan was a Member of the 3rd National Assembly of Pakistan as a representative of East Pakistan.
+Lutfur Rahman Khan was a Pakistani politician who was a member of the 3rd National Assembly of Pakistan as a representative of East Pakistan.
+He also served as a State Minister in the Mohammad Ali administration.

 Career

 Khan was a Member of the 3rd National Assembly of Pakistan representing Mymensingh-I. Khan was elected to parliament from East Pakistan as a Muslim candidate in the 2nd National Assembly of Pakistan.
-He had also served as a State Minister.